Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 ## Notes
   - The DutyCycle check ist activated except for the SSV mode.
   - If you have a valid GPS fix the GPS track will be written to the SD card as a GPX file.
+  - Periodic transmission will only work with a valid GPS fix and an GPS age below 2 seconds

 ## ToDo
   - ~~improve botton reaction~~